bd – Quickly Go Back to a Parent Directory Instead of Typing “cd ../../..” Redundantly

 Quickly Switch Directories

-Important: In case there are more than one directories with the same name up in the hierarchy, bd will move you into the closest without considering the immediate parent as explained in the example below.
+Important: In case there is more than one directory with the same name up in the hierarchy, bd will move you into the closest without considering the immediate parent as explained in the example below.

 For instance, in the path above, there are two directories with the same name Books, if you want to move into: